-I’ve had a couple of people ask me about censorship and the movies and just what happened when.
-I have my What is Pre-Code? page, but that’s just a summary meant to give a general overview.
-I’ve crafted this page to instead help give you, the reader, an idea of what was happening in the early 1930s, from major film releases and censorship battles to political upheaval and general interesting factoids.
+This page is designed to help you, the curious reader, an overview of the events of what was happening in the early 1930s, from major film releases and censorship battles to political upheaval and general interesting factoids.
 I think it’s fascinating to know that if you’re watching a movie from 1930, it’s from before the chocolate chip cookie was invented, or if you’d lived in a big enough city, you could have seen the first shows of Trouble in Paradise and Red Dust within a day of one another.
-But maybe I’m the only one who finds that interesting. 🙂

 I’ve broken it down by different events, so if you’re just looking for movie info and movie info only, you can skip to dates in just black.
 Other information is provided for context and because I find it interesting.

-November 17, 1734 – Yes, I really am starting this far back.
-On this day, Johann Peter Zenger, who printed The New York Weekly Journal, is arrested by the Governor of New York for libel.
+November 17, 1734 – On this day, Johann Peter Zenger, who printed The New York Weekly Journal, is arrested by the Governor of New York for libel.
 Zenger had been accusing colonial governor William Cosby of corruption in replacing a judge with his own preferred pick, and the trial became a national sensation.
-Zenger was freed, and the colonial precedence of allowing things allowed to be printed so long as they’re provably true.
-But it’s also the first time a government official in what would become the United States attempted to censor something he didn’t like, and it would not be the last.
+Zenger was freed, and the colonial precedence of allowing things to be printed so long as they’re provably true began.
+But this is also the first time a government official in what would become the United States attempted to censor something they didn’t like.
+It would not be the last.

 1798 – President John Adams signs the Sedition Act into law, which allowed for the jailing of people who spoke out against the government.
 Unsurprisingly, it was mostly used to silence political opponents.
 When Thomas Jefferson of the opposite political party was elected, he let the Act expire… but not before using it against a few of his own political enemies.